 Source: GlobalData Patent Analytics

-Leading patent filers in the crypto wallet space are SoftBank Group, nChain Holdings, Headwater Research, Headwater Partners, Visa, and Capital One Financial.
+Leading patent filers in the crypto wallet space are Alibaba Group, nChain, Advanced New Technologies, Headwater Research, Mastercard, Visa, and Capital One Financial.
 Visa has used blockchain technology to create an international digital identity system called Visa B2B Connect.
-This system tokenises business data such as account details and bank details and gives them a cryptographic key identifier.
+This system tokenizes business data such as account details and bank details and gives them a cryptographic key identifier.

 Customers are likely to increasingly turn to crypto wallets for transactions as crypto wallets provide various advantages such as simplicity and ease of use, transaction and account confidentiality, convenient portfolio management, and access to different currencies.

-To further understand the key themes and technologies disrupting the retail industry, access GlobalData’s latest thematic research report on Cloud Computing in Retail.
+To further understand the key themes and technologies disrupting the retail industry, access GlobalData’s latest thematic research report on Blockchain in Retail.